What is a HAHO jump?

 What is the jump altitude for an Incredible Adventures HAHO jump?

-We use aircraft capable of carrying jumpers to an altitude of 28,000 feet or higher.
+We use aircraft capable of carrying jumpers to an altitude of 28,000 feet.
 By comparison, the typical altitude for a traditional jump is about 13,000 feet.
-At 28,000+ feet, supplemental oxygen is required and the outside air temperature can easily be 30 below zero.
-(We do our best to reach 30,000 feet.
-The actual jump altitude is based on FAA approval and weather conditions.)
+At 28,000 feet, supplemental oxygen is required and the outside air temperature can easily be 30 below zero.
+(The actual jump altitude is based on FAA approval and weather conditions.)

 What special requirements are there for civilian HAHO jumpers?